vallururavi27/drfintrack/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Set environment variables for Supabase URL and anon key
+3. Set environment variables for Firebase configuration
 4. Deploy with a single click

 ## License